 The B-WET national evaluation system began data collection in 2014.
 It helps the program monitor and adjust activities based on information about best practices, and support grantees in using those practices.
 Learn more about the national evaluation system and how you can participate.

 The California B-WET program developed guidance documents to help grantees evaluate their projects.
 B-WET applicants and grantees are encouraged to use these resources to develop evaluation plans for their projects.

 Other useful evaluation resources:

 Please see the NOAA B-WET Progress Report Guidance (doc) for a suggested format for project progress reports.

-The B-WET program uses evaluation and evidence based practices to improve the core B-WET experience, the Meaningful Watershed Educational Experience (MWEE).
+The B-WET program uses evaluation and evidence-based practices to improve the core B-WET experience, the Meaningful Watershed Educational Experience (MWEE).
 The MWEE approach is based on research literature, evaluation results, and lessons learned over a decade of program implementation.
 A PDF version of the MWEE definition is also available.